Professor Thea Pitman

 Profile

-In the wider academic community, I am currently Co-Chair of the Arts and Humanities Alliance (2022–25) and Chair of the Standing Conference of Latin American Studies in the UK (2023–25), having previously served as President of the Society for Latin American Studies (2021–23) and am currently.
-I am a member of the Steering Committee for the Centre for Latin American and Caribbean Studies, Institute of Languages, Cultures and Societies, University of London; and I have previously served as membership secretary for the Association of Hispanists of Great Britain and Ireland (2017–19).
-I am a member of the advisory board for Tamesis Books and co-editor with Professor Stephanie Dennison for Tamesis Studies in Popular and Digital Cultures
+In the wider academic community, I am currently Co-Chair of the Arts and Humanities Alliance (2022–25) and Chair of the Standing Conference of Latin American Studies in the UK (2023–25), having previously served as President of the Society for Latin American Studies (2021–23).
+I am also a member of the Steering Committee for the Centre for Latin American and Caribbean Studies, Institute of Languages, Cultures and Societies, University of London, and of the advisory board of the Centre for the Comparative Study of Portugal, Spain and the Americas, at Swansea University.
+In the world of publishing, I am a member of the advisory board for Tamesis Books and co-editor for the series Tamesis Studies in Popular and Digital Cultures, as well as a member of the advisory board for the Bulletin of Latin American Research and of the international editorial board for Lugar Comum: Esstudos de Mídia, Cultura e Democracia.

 I would be delighted to receive enquiries from prospective research students or fellow researchers interested in contemporary Latin/x American cultural studies, particularly those whose interests lie in the following areas: